EdwardAThomson/Scramble-Gate/readme.md

 ⚠️ **Experimental: do not use in production.
 This technique doesn't work.** ⚠️

-It acts as a **stochastic pre-execution gate**: before a prompt is sent to the main model, ScrambleGate randomly samples and scrambles parts of the input, then runs them through heuristic and ML-based detectors.
+It acts as a **stochastic pre-execution gate**: before a prompt is sent to the main model, ScrambleGate randomly samples and scrambles parts of the input, then sends them to an LLM for safety classification.

 If malicious intent is detected in any scrambled view, execution is blocked.